EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

 import re
 ```

 First step in building the training process is to create an iterator over the training batches read from the data files.
-To make things trivially simple, I'll read the whole data into memory.
+To make things trivially simple, I’ll read the whole data into memory.
 The batches will be constructed each time from the data cached in memory.

-To create a custom data iterator, we'll need to inherit from `mxnet.io.DataIter` and implement at least two methods: `next` and `reset`.
-Here's our simple code:
+To create a custom data iterator, we’ll need to inherit from `mxnet.io.DataIter` and implement at least two methods: `next` and `reset`.
+Here’s our simple code:

 ```python
 class DataIter(mx.io.DataIter):